gvaghasiya02/asterixdb_gaurav/README.md

  !-->
 <a href="http://asterixdb.apache.org"><img src="http://asterixdb.apache.org/img/asterixdb_tm.png" height=100></img></a>

+# Commit with two branches merged CBOBasedMemoryManger and SchedulerFinal and added fixes and logging for JoinNode.java for testing refer last commit
-## 🧠 Current Query Execution & Memory Management in AsterixDB
+## Current Query Execution & Memory Management in AsterixDB

 AsterixDB follows a structured pipeline for query execution and memory allocation.
 Below is an overview of the process: